-What the hay is a Posterior Chain?
+What is a Posterior Chain?

 “Posterior chain” indicates the muscles (or myofascial network) on the back of our bodies.
 Most notably it includes the glutes, the hamstrings, the paraspinals (muscles on either side of our spine) and muscles between the shoulderblades.

 Attention to the posterior chain should be a no-brainer for nearly all people who use chairs.
 It helps to balance the activity of sitting (hip flexion balanced with hip extension).